-An estimated, 75% of supply chain data originates from outside the ERP system.
+An estimated 75% of supply chain data originates from outside the ERP system.
 Complexity opens risks of miscommunication and disruptions, often from incorrect or incomplete data.
 Clean and consistent data is required to harness the power of investments in analytics, digitization, optimization, machine learning, big data and other advanced supply chain capabilities.
-A supply chain Master Data Management (MDM) solution provides consistent, harmonized, standardized and actively managed data from across the extended supply chain.
+A supply chain data management solution provides consistent, harmonized, standardized and actively managed data from across the extended supply chain.

 Accurate demand forecasts lay the foundation for an effective supply chain.
 Chemical manufacturers faced with shrinking margins cannot afford to put the wrong product in the wrong location at the wrong time.
 With greater forecast accuracy comes greater predictability ensuring downstream supply chain processes run smoother at less cost.
 To be successful at demand planning requires both in-depth knowledge of your business, experience forecasting your products, and an advanced enabling demand planning solution.
 Demand planning solutions use science to automatically apply a variety of forecasting methods in an unbiased way to create forecasts for all stages of a product’s life cycle.